akatsukioshiro/WEB-DEVELOPMENT-TECHNIQUES/README.md

   * Download Output as *.html* file.
 * List of Navbar Buttons and Features :
   * **DIV**
-    - Currently, must click again for creating each new DIV.
+    - Click and Activate to apply the effect in Work Area.
     - Deploys custom svg selection box.
     - A new DIV gets deployed in the area selected by svg selection box.
+    - Multiple DIV can be created in series.
-    - While Navbar button is active, it will glow red until DIV deployment is complete.
+    - While Navbar button is active, it will glow red.
   * **DRAG**
     - Click and Activate to apply the effect to all elements in Work Area.
     - Double Click and drag DIV to reposition any DIV.